-Just then little girl stepped from behind the mother.
+Just then the little girl stepped from behind the mother.
 On her feet were a pair of way too big woman's shoes.
-Her little legs, rising like two bramble sticks from the bashed and broken shoes made him laugh.
+Perhaps the hopeless of the situation, his own stupidity and the sight of those little legs, rising like two bramble sticks from the bashed and broken shoes made him laugh.
 A loud, chest-heaving laugh that eased his stomach a bit.
 Before his laughter subsided, the woman clutching the child on her hip, came forward.
 "Please, sir.
 Not me.
 I am still breast feeding.
 Take her.
 Take my daughter."